srmanikandasriram/ev3-ros/README.md

 Pre-requisites:
 ===============
 + Host computer with ROS installed
-+ An lego mindstorm ev3 unit with a Wi-Fi dongle
++ A lego mindstorm ev3 unit with a Wi-Fi dongle

 Setup
 =====